w3c/vc-di-ecdsa-test-suite/README.md

     - If present, the `issuer.id` MUST use the `did:key` method and MUST be dereferenceable.
   - If the endpoint supports a selective disclosure suite
     - The endpoint must accept `options.mandatoryPointers`.
-    - If present `options.mandatoryPointers` is an Array of strings.
+    - If present, `options.mandatoryPointers` is an array of strings.
 - A credential verifier endpoint (`/credentials/verify`) in the `verifiers` property.
 - An optional `vcHolder` endpoint can be added for `ecdsa-sd-2023` selective disclosure tests.